Biasless Language Models Learn Unnaturally: How LLMs Fail to Distinguish the Possible from the Impossible: Discussion

 \section{Discussion}

 The rise of LLMs, first within the field of natural language processing (NLP) and later in multiple areas of science, has offered a helpful new tool with which one can revisit questions raised by linguists since the 1950's.
 Recent literature (\citealp{KalliniPapadimitriouFutrellMahowaldPotts:2024}, \citealp{yang2025anything}, \citealp{Xu:2025}) has suggested that LLMs show that observations about language typology can be explained without assuming strong linguistic biases, namely, by examining the \textit{sensitivity to impossibility} of Transformer-based language models such as GPT-2.
-If these models show such sensitivity, it would weaken the position that humans are born with strong innate learning biases, and that these are biases are what shapes the possible-impossible frontier in linguistic typology (\textit{the generative hypothesis}).
+If these models show such sensitivity, it would weaken the position that humans are born with strong innate learning biases, and that these biases are what shapes the possible-impossible frontier in linguistic typology (\textit{the generative hypothesis}).

-Here we provide an empirical examination of the claim that shows that so-called ease-of-learning (measured through perplexity curves over training) fails to tease apart attested languages and versions of them that are modified in humanly impossible ways.
-In most pairs of languages, the LLMs' learning curves actually indicated dispreference (or indifference) towards existing languages when compared to impossible ones, contrasting with previous results from \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024} and \citet{yang2025anything}.
+Here we provide an empirical examination of the claim that shows that so-called ease-of-learning, measured through perplexity curves over training, fails to tease apart attested languages and versions of them that are modified in humanly impossible ways.
+In most pairs of languages, the LLMs' learning curves actually indicated a dispreference (or indifference) towards existing languages when compared to impossible ones, contrasting with previous results from \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024} and \citet{yang2025anything}.
 Ease-of-learning also fails to create a stable boundary between attested and unattested languages, as exhibited by the interlinguistic perspective in Figure~\ref{fig:cross-linguistic-metrics}.
 Learning curves thus seem to be an irrelevant measure for deriving language typology, at least for the question of language \mbox{(non-)existence}.
 This result holds across the variety of languages we tested.
-Again, this suggests that the biases present in the model architecture and/or training regimes of LLMs are quite different from those that human learners are equipped with.
+Again, this suggests that the biases present in the model architecture and/or training regimes of LLMs are quite different from those that human learners are equipped with.\footnote{A similar stance contesting the \citet{KalliniPapadimitriouFutrellMahowaldPotts:2024} approach has been taken in recent work, both conceptually (\citealp{Milway:2025}, \citealp{Hunter:2025}) and empirically \citep{Leivada:2025}.}